MohammedGhaly/Turjuman-chrome-extension/README.md

 ## 💡 Tip

+After installing don't forget to create an account and login through the chrome extension, now you are all set.

-After installing, simply select a word on any webpage to see Turjuman in action!
+simply select a word on any webpage to see Turjuman in action!

 ---